Please meet our new Director of the MSW Admissions, Kellie Scott, and assistant staff, Vivian Rodriguez.

 4. Submit Official Test Scores and Official Transcripts to SDSU Graduate Admission (all applicants)

-- Mail official transcripts from all colleges attended to SDSU Graduate Admissions (Students who attended SDSU need only submit transcripts for work completed since last attendance):
+- Mail or electronically send official transcripts from all colleges attended to SDSU Graduate Admissions (Students who attended SDSU need only submit transcripts for work completed since last attendance):

 SDSU Graduate Admissions